theixdev/docs/Ixd/imageinteractions.md

 ### 1. Modal Image
 Modal Image is the ability to zoom a image in the same page via Modal.
-Returning to the normal workflow should be done with a quick click or scroll.
+Returning to the normal workflow should be done with a click, keyboard/mouse scroll or pressing the 'Escape' key.
 A Modal Image should be indicated by a Magnifying Glass Cursor  when hovering over this image.

 Modal Image should be used when: